Scoop Lacrosse Enters I2th Season In Hamilton

-SCOOP Lacrosse is a developmental lacrosse program for girls in grades PreK-2.
-Julie Clifford Smail, a top scorer on Harvard's 1990 Women's Division I National Championship lacrosse team, brought SCOOP to the North Shore.
-More than 900 local young girls have come through the SCOOP program.
+Scoop Lacrosse is a developmental lacrosse program for girls in grades PreK-2nd.
+Julie Clifford Smail, a top scorer on Harvard's 1990 Women's Division I National Championship lacrosse team, brought Scoop to the North Shore.
+More than 1,000 local young girls have come through the Scoop program.

-The goal of SCOOP is to provide a fun introduction to lacrosse that will develop not only a solid foundation of basic skills and a love for lacrosse, but also confidence and self-esteem.
-SCOOP uses a softer headed stick with a molded pocket and a softer, larger ball that allow children to experience more success catching and throwing.
-This philosophy is similar to starting with T-ball for baseball, Quick Start for tennis, or the American Development Model's idea of small area games for hockey.
-With years of experience, we are convinced that SCOOP's method of teaching lacrosse is the best around.
-In addition to SCOOP's user-friendly equipment, SCOOP uses pre-planned lessons full of high energy games and drills that teach the fundamental skills needed to be great lacrosse players.
-Our second grade SCOOP girls leave with the skills, confidence and love of lacrosse that they need to excel on 3rd grade travel and club teams.
+The goal of Scoop is to provide a fun introduction to lacrosse that will develop not only a solid foundation of basic skills and a love for lacrosse, but also confidence and self-esteem.
+Scoop uses a softer-headed stick with a molded pocket and a softer, larger ball that allow children to experience more success catching and throwing.
+This philosophy is similar to starting with T-ball for baseball, Quick Start for tennis, or the American Development Model's idea of small-area games for hockey.
+With years of experience, we are convinced that Scoop's method of teaching lacrosse is the best around.
+In addition to Scoop's user-friendly equipment, Scoop uses pre-planned lessons full of high-energy games and drills that teach the fundamental skills needed to be great lacrosse players.
+Our second-grade Scoop girls leave with the skills, confidence, and the love of lacrosse that they need to excel on 3rd-grade travel and club teams.

 Scoop is praised for its low ratio of players to coaches.
 Each team of approximately 10 girls has one to two adult coaches and 3-4 Junior Coaches who play for the local high school and college teams.
 The Junior Coaches have been extremely popular with the Scoop players providing energy, fun spirit, and inspiration.
 Smail praises the high school and college Junior Coaches: